 First and foremost, active individuals and families who enjoy outdoor activities would greatly benefit.
 These dogs are made for the outdoors.

 Secondly, individuals and families looking for a protective companion would love having german shepherd and labrador mix puppies.
-The strong instinct to protect their loved ones make them excellent watchdogs.
+The strong instinct to protect their loved ones makes them excellent watchdogs.

 Thirdly, those looking for a family-friendly pet would also find a Sheprador a great choice.
 These dogs are sociable, making them a fantastic addition to any family.